 Next, harvest all of the individual lobes of the right lung [1-TXT] and place the heart and lobes of the left lung into individual 10-milliliter syringes containing an appropriate fixative [2].

-Lobes being cut TEXT: Optional: Process lobes of right bronchus for frozen storage
+Lobes being cut TEXT: Optional: Process lobes of right bronchus for frozen storage Misslated as 3.2.1.

 Lobe being placed into syringe